Question 75·Hard·Text Structure and Purpose

 Compare how each explanation is treated

-Does the passage treat all explanations as equally strong, or does it clearly show that some are undermined or incomplete while another is put forward afterward?
+Does the passage treat all explanations as equally strong, or does it show that some are undermined or incomplete while another is put forward afterward?

 Step-by-step Explanation